 Details of York’s latest work – part of the research by second year PhD student Sophia Lloyd – showing that orbital angular momentum of electron beams with vortex structure are more efficient than light for probing atomic magnetism, are published in the February edition of the Physical Review Letters.

-“Research being carried out at York is intended to further current understanding of electron vortices so that a similarly broad range of applications can be realised.”
+“Research being carried out at York is intended to further current understanding of electron vortices so that a similarly broad range of applications can be realized.”